testdrivenio/react-hooks/React_Hooks_Part_1.md

 ```
 onClick={() => setCount(count + 1)}
 ```
-This will trigger the useEffects method and render the new count in the title of the document just slightly after the DOM updates via useState in the previous section.
+This will trigger the ```useEffect( )``` method and render the new count in the title of the document just slightly after the DOM updates via useState in the previous section.

 - *Note:* this is a great place to put API calls...